stieterd/playlist-generator/README.md

 # How To Use It

 1.)
 Retrieve your sp_dc spotify cookie.
-This cookie has an expiration time of 1 year
+This cookie has an expiration time of 1 year ( Do this from your chrome developer mode or in an other way)

 2.)
 Place the cookie together with your playlists and genres into the config file ( if you want to scrape your liked songs put the value of "playlist_link_scrape"